sSpectrem/About-Me-/README.md

 - shipping me with my friends.
 - genuinely being inappropriate
 - i really do not have allot of boundaries but if I get uncomfortable with you, I will let you know.
-No harash feelings.
+No harsh feelings.